mddeepu8/techradar-1/README.md

 ## How To Use

 There are a few ways provide data to the radar
+#### Published google spreadsheet
-1. The easiest way to use the app out of the box is to provide a *public* Google Sheet ID from which all the data will be fetched.
+The easiest way to use the app out of the box is to provide a *public* Google Sheet ID from which all the data will be fetched.
 You can enter that ID into the input field on the first page of the application, and your radar will be generated.
 The data must conform to the format below for the radar to be generated correctly.
-2. You can set the sheetId query parameter to render radar at launch
+* You can set the sheetId query parameter to render radar at launch
 * Example : http://localhost:8080?sheetId=1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U
+#### JSON via url
-3. You can set the dataUrl query parameter to render radar at launch and use json data served from a url
+You can set the dataUrl query parameter to render radar at launch and use json data served from a url
 * Example : http://localhost:8080?dataUrl=https://api.myjson.com/bins/kw6y9
+#### JSON via url specified in a global variable
-4. If you have set the variable window.LOCAL_DATA_URL radar will use that to render data at launch
+* If you have set the variable window.LOCAL_DATA_URL radar will use that to render data at launch This is convenient if you don't want to clutter the url with the dataurl when you publish the radar
+#### JSON via data specified in a global variable
-5. If you have set the variable window.LOCAL_DATA radar will use that object to render data at launch
+If you have set the variable window.LOCAL_DATA radar will use that object to render data at launch

 ### Setting up your data as JSON
 The structure of the object should be as mentioned in `index.html`